k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

-# Fabric Web Studio 2.1 – Docker Compose Installation
+# Fabric Web Studio for Docker Compose, version 2.1, – Docker Compose Installation

 This document describes how to install and configure K2view Fabric Web Studio 2.1 using Docker Compose.